 Parents, please note the safety criteria for the bridges and playing Poohsticks:

-And find out more about Poohsticks, check out the new book ‘The Poohsticks Handbook: A Poohstickopedia’ (Egmont Publishing), available in stores now.
+Find out more about Poohsticks, check out the new book ‘The Poohsticks Handbook: A Poohstickopedia’ (Egmont Publishing), available in stores now.

 VisitEngland would like to invite you to take part in a short survey about our website.